drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 This will be significant for online sellers to track their progress and quickly respond to any changes by getting insights and analytics on e-commerce data.

-## 🔭Scope
+## 🔭 Scope

-- This section should define the scope of the project, including the data sources to be used, the tools and technologies to be employed, and any other relevant information that will be needed to successfully complete the project.
+> This section should define the scope of the project, including the data sources to be used, the tools and technologies to be employed, and any other relevant information that will be needed to successfully complete the project.

+This project will develop an e-commerce analytics dashboard to analyze the sales performance of Shopee in order for businesses to obtain valuable insights and look to optimize their online sales and marketing efforts.
+- The data that will be used in this project is collected from <a href="https://shopee.com.my/">Shopee</a> Malaysia.
+It is an e-commerce platform that sells a variety of categories of products like Home & Living, Health & Beauty and Electronics.

+- Web scraping tool is used to extract product information from Shopee.
+The extracted data will be processed and analyzed.

+- MongoDB is important to store and analyze data since it contains a powerful aggregation framework to analyze the sales data.
+For example, the aggregation pipelines can be used to group the data by product, customer, or time period and calculate metrics such as total sales, average order value, and customer lifetime value.

+- Visualization tools like Power BI and Tableau are considered to help business owners to understand the sales data and support data-driven decisions.

-## 🔍Methodology
+## 🔍 Methodology

 - Explain the methodology and the techniques that will be used in the project.
 Provide a detailed methodology that outlines how the proposed data science project will be executed, including data collection and cleaning, data analysis, machine learning algorithms, and data visualization techniques.